What are In-House Movements – A Complete Guide to In-house Movements

 ”The Swiss have created this problem by saying in-house, in-house.
 If customers and journalists start to speak and make a difference and say – this is not in-house – or ahh this is great, in-house – which is not necessarily true.
 Sometimes the in-house work less good than the normal one.”

 Why are in-house movements praised?

-But when a manufacturer makes its own in-house movement, what it does is show that the company is a serious watch manufacturer, and not just a watch-assembler.
-Assemble watches is something that a lot of people can do, but far from all companies have the expertise and resources to develop its very own in-house calibers, and manufacture them in-house.
+But when a manufacturer makes its own in-house movement, what it does is show that the company is a serious watch manufacturer, and not just a watch assembler.
+Assembling watches is something that a lot of people can do, but far from all companies have the expertise and resources to develop their very own in-house calibers, and manufacture them in-house.

 The primary reason why many watch brands don’t develop in-house movements has to do with cost.
 Investing in research and development, and then establishing a manufacturing facility for the movements is not an easy feat, and it requires heavy investments.

 However, what in-house does mean is that the company gets full control over its product.
 It does not have to be limited by the specifications of the watch manufacturer but instead can develop movements according to its own requirements and needs.
 Thus getting more control over its manufacturing and development process.